zalando/zalando.github.io/_docs/releasing/index.md

 * Ensure the code doesn't require any Zalando-specific infrastructure or access, so users can use in their own environment
 * Ensure your code is clear and commented so newcomers can see what is going on
 * Ensure your dependencies are updated and does not have any known security issues
+* Ensure that it is easy to get up and running, not just on your machine

 ## Review